michaelbZA/my-website/content/posts/python-series/04-python-foundations-data-structures.md

 TocOpen: false
 draft: false
 #weight: 4
-cover:
+#cover:
-    image: "images/python-series/part4-cover.jpg"
+    #image: "images/python-series/part4-cover.jpg"
-    alt: "Python Data Structures"
+    #alt: "Python Data Structures"
-    caption: "Organizing data efficiently in Python"
+    #caption: "Organising data efficiently in Python"
-    relative: false
+    #relative: false
 ---

 # Post 4: Core Data Structures

 Welcome to the fourth post in my Python learning journey.
 So far, we've installed Python, set up a development environment, and explored the basic syntax.
-Now it's time to dive deeper into Python's core data structures—the building blocks you'll use to organize and manipulate data in your programs.
+Now it's time to dive deeper into Python's core data structures; the building blocks you'll use to organise and manipulate data in your programs.

 In this post, we'll cover: